mrisher/smtp-sts/mta-sts.md

   // Attempt to deliver "message" via "connection".
 }

-func getMxsForPolicy(domain, policy) {
-  // Sort the MXs by priority, filtering out those which are invalid according
-  // to "policy".
-}

 func tryGetNewPolicy(domain) {
   // Check for an MTA-STS TXT record for "domain" in DNS, and return the
   // indicated policy.